ConocoPhillips tops profit estimates, raises 2018 spending

 Excluding one-time items, the company earned $1.36 per share, beating analysts’ estimate of $1.18 per share, according to Refinitiv data.

-The company’s global output, excluding Libya, rose 22,000 barrels of oil equivalent per day (boe/d) to 1.22 million boe/d.
+The company’s global output, excluding Libya, rose 22,000 barrels of oil equivalent per day (boe/d) to 1.22 million boe/d, helped by higher output from Europe and Alaska.

+Conoco is set to host a conference call later in the day to discuss details of results.

 Reporting by John Benny in Bengaluru; Editing by Arun Koyyur